eu-ge-ne/slice-tree/README.md

 ### `SliceTree.prototype.erase()`

-Removes the text staring at the specified index.
+Removes the text starting at the specified index.

 Syntax